 ONS uses marriage statistics to:

-Organisations such as Eurostat and those in the voluntary sector use ONS marriage statistics for comparison purposes and also to support campaigns.
-These organisations often pass on ONS’ marriage statistics to their own users.
+Organisations such as Eurostat and the Council of Europe use ONS marriage statistics.
+Also, organisations in the voluntary sector use ONS marriage statistics for comparison purposes and to support campaigns.
+These organisations often pass on ONS’s marriage statistics to their own users.

 Lawyers, solicitors and those involved in family law, as well as academics and researchers in demography and social sciences, are often interested in marriage statistics.